ychen1030/Alquerque/README.md

 ## Running the Program
-Run the program with the command
+Run the program with the command:
 ```
 java -ea qirkat.Main
 ```